-Located between the Whangaroa harbour the beautiful Bay of Islands in Far North of New Zealand is the Matauri Angus Stud.
-First established in 1945, the number of females has steadily risen to number over 400 in 2012.
+Located in the rugged Northland hills of Tangowahine Valley, north of Dargaville, New Zealand, is the Matauri Angus Stud.
+First established in 1945, the number of females has steadily risen to number over 300 in 2021.

 The supply of commercial sires for the New Zealand grass finished beef market is the cornerstone of our market.